John Phillip Boehm: Later ministry

 In 1742, Count Nicolaus von Zinzendorf, the bishop of the Moravian Church arrived in Pennsylvania, attempting to unite the German denominations into the Moravian Church.
 Boehm actively resisted and the churches remained Reformed congregations throughout the unification.
 On August 23, 1742, he published his True Letter of Warning, August 23, 1742, warning Reformed congregants of Zinzendorf's efforts.
-Officers of six congregations Falkner Swamp, Oley, Philadelphia, Skippach, Tulpehocken, and White Marsh signed the document.
+Officers of six congregations Falkner Swamp, Oley, Philadelphia, Skippack, Tulpehocken, and White Marsh signed the document.
 Boehm successfully defended the German Reformed Church.

 In 1746, in response to requests from Boehm for additional ministers, the Dutch Reformed sent Michael Schlatter to Pennsylvania, to assist Boehm.
 Schlatter was also sent to organize congregations and ministers into an ecclesiastical body.

-In 1747, Boem and Schlatter organized the first convention, called Coetus, of the German Reformed Church in the United States.
+In 1747, Boehm and Schlatter organized the first convention, called Coetus, of the German Reformed Church in the United States.
 Boehm's constitution was revised during the Coetus of 1748.
 His letters and pamphlets are documented in Life and Letters of the Rev. John Philip Boehm: Founder of the German Reformed Church in Pennsylvania in 1916 by William J. Hinke.
 The constitution is published in Daniel Miller's Early History of the Reformed Church in Pennsylvania, which was published in 1906.